Billa (2009 film)

 Billa is a 2009 Indian Telugu-language action thriller film directed by Meher Ramesh.
-The film stars Prabhas in a dual role alongside Krishnam Raju, Anushka Shetty, Hansika Motwani, Namitha, Rahman, and Kelly Dorjee.
-A remake of the 1978 Hindi film Don by Salim–Javed, it is the second remake of Don in Telugu after Yugandhar (1979).
-The film began its production in October 2008 and was released on 3 April 2009.
+The film stars Prabhas in a dual role alongside Krishnam Raju, Anushka Shetty, Namitha, Rahman, and Kelly Dorjee.
+The soundtrack was composed by Mani Sharma.
+It is the remake of 1978 Hindi film Don.
+The film follows the titular criminal's lookalike, a thief from Andhra Pradesh who replaces the don in Malaysia after he died in a high-speed chase.
+Tasked with infiltrating the mafia, he embarks on a covert mission to gather intelligence on a major weapons deal.

+The film began its production in October 2008 and was released and distributed worldwide by Creative Commercials.
+It was a commercial success at the box office.